 What Compassion in Action Really Looks Like

 Compassion is more than a feeling.
-It’s the conscious choice to step in and help—bridging the gap between understanding someone’s pain and easing it with concrete action.
-That might mean carrying a neighbor’s groceries, offering a listening ear, or organizing help for someone in crisis.
+It’s the conscious choice to step in and help, closing the gap between understanding someone’s pain and easing it with concrete action.
+That might mean carrying a neighbor’s groceries, offering a listening ear, or organizing support for someone in crisis.

 From Feeling to Action: A Quick Comparison